nathaneltitane/dextop/README.md

 ### Back.
 It.
 Up.

-**Backing up your existing setup by following the [Termux backup recommendations](https://wiki.termux.com/wiki/Backing_up_Termux) is a must as the Dextop project will not be held responsible for any overrides, file corruptions or deletions caused by the installation and configuration process - You Have Been Warned.**
+**Backing up your existing setup by following the [Termux backup recommendations](https://wiki.termux.com/wiki/Backing_up_Termux) is a must.**

+**Final warning: the Dextop project will not be held responsible for any overrides, file corruptions or deletions caused by the installation and configuration process - You Have Been Warned.**

 A backup routine has also been built that archives the user's home directory before proceeding, regardless, to ensure some kind of safety.

+Once generated, it can be found under the user's home directory with the corresponding stamp as 'dextop-backup-MM-DD-YYY-HH-MM-SS.tar.gz'

 ---